Uber connects out-of-work U.S. ride-hail drivers to delivery, production jobs

 The crisis has also exposed the vulnerability of gig workers hired as independent contractors.
 While on-demand workers were included in a recent U.S. stimulus bill to receive unemployment pay they are normally not entitled to, they run into difficulty claiming those benefits.

-Reporting by Tina Bellon in New York; Editing by Muralikumar Anantharaman
+Reporting by Tina Bellon in New York; Editing by Muralikumar Anantharaman and David Gregorio